Ngā kanohi o te Poari

 The board of Te Tāhū Hauora Health Quality & Safety Commission has at least seven members appointed under section 28 of the Crown Entities Act 2004.

-Rae Lamb has an extensive background in journalism and has worked as deputy commissioner in the office of the Health and Disability Commissioner and more recently, as aged care complaints commissioner for all of Australia.
-In early 2019, Rae returned to New Zealand and is now chief executive officer of Te Pou, a non-governmental organisation (NGO) focused on developing the mental health, addiction and disability workforce.
-Rae was a 2001–02 New Zealand Harkness Fellow and was a trustee on the international governing board for Cochrane.
+Rae Lamb has an extensive background in journalism, focusing on politics and health.
+She has also worked as Deputy Health and Disability Commissioner in New Zealand, and as the Aged Care Commissioner for Australia.
+In early 2019, Rae returned to New Zealand and became the chief executive officer of Te Pou and Blueprint for Learning, a non-governmental organisation (NGO) focused on developing the mental health, addiction and disability workforce for six years.
+More recently Rae has retired from full time work to concentrate on governance, projects and family.

 Shenagh Gleisner has had a diverse career as a manager of front line health services, a director of KPMG and a general manager in the Northern Regional Health Authority.
 She has held a range of senior positions in the core public service including at the State Services Commission, the chief executive of the Ministry of Women’s Affairs and the acting deputy chief executive of the Department of Labour.